Skeith918/self-hosted-netlifycms/README.md

 ## Tutorial to install an fully local netlifycms installation.

 ### Requirements
-- A static site generator whith its dependencies which linked with github (Jekyll, Hugo, etc...), [HERE](https://www.staticgen.com/), a list of the top of static site generator.
+- A static site generator whith its dependencies in your server and which's stored in github (Jekyll, Hugo, etc...), [HERE](https://www.staticgen.com/), a list of the top of static site generator.
 - Nodejs 6.x
 - [PM2](https://github.com/Unitech/pm2) node package